 Sometimes we see an increase in challenging behaviour in situations that are anxiety provoking.

-We are often more likely to see challenging behaviour related to anxiety in individuals who have more autistic-like characteristics.
+We are often more likely to see behaviours that challenge related to anxiety in individuals who have more autistic-like characteristics.

 Anxiety provoking situations may include:

-- Times and places where there are a high number of social demands (e.g., having a conversation with someone unfamiliar or speaking in a group).
+- Times and places where there are a high number of social demands (e.g. having a conversation with someone unfamiliar, speaking in a group).